workmajj/slushbox/README.md

 Testing & Usage
 ---------------

-1. Install the MacFSEvents library for Python.
-If you have ```pip``` on your system, you can do:
+1. Install Slushbox from [PyPI](http://pypi.python.org/pypi/Slushbox).
+If you have ```[pip](http://guide.python-distribute.org/installation.html)``` on your system, you can do:

-        $ pip install macfsevents
+        $ sudo pip install slushbox

-2. Next, clone the GitHub repo into a temporary directory:

-        $ git clone git://github.com/workmajj/slushbox.git
+2. Next, create a temporary directory.
+In that directory, make an HTML file called ```test.html``` with these contents:

+        <p>Lorem ipsum blah blah blah.</p>

-3. Run Slushbox, telling it to open an example file and to watch its directory (and subdirectories) for changes:
+3. Run Slushbox in that directory, telling it to open the file and watch the directory (and any subdirectories) for changes:

-        $ ./slushbox.py ../example/ugly.html
+        $ slushbox test.html

 4. At this point, Chrome should open if it's not already running, and the page will load in a new tab.

-5. Use a text editor to open the ```style.css``` page, located in the ```example/static``` directory.

-6. Modify ```style.css``` and then save your changes.
-When you save, ```ugly.html``` will reload in Chrome automatically.

-7. Try adding or deleting a file in the ```example``` directory and watch Slushbox reload.
-You can even navigate to other pages in the directory.
+5. Now use a text editor to modify ```test.html```.
+Slushbox will reload the page in Chrome when you save.
+You can also try adding or deleting files in the directory, or creating and modifying subdirectories.
+While the page is open in Chrome, you can even navigate to other linked files.

-8. When you're finished, close the browser tab Slushbox originally opened; the command-line program will quit automatically.
+6. When you're finished, close the browser tab Slushbox originally opened; the command-line program will quit automatically.

 License
 -------